-This tutorial explains about how to handle errors and exceptions in Perl Language.
+This tutorial explains how to handle errors and exceptions in Perl Language.

-Prior to Perl version 5.34, To hand handle exceptions, Third party libraries such as Try::Tiny used .
+Before Perl version 5.34, to handle exceptions, Third-party libraries such as Try::Tiny were used.
 Here is an example before

 use Try::Tiny;